Annual Technical Report 2006 on Industrial Design Information Activities submitted by United Kingdom (SCIT/ATR/ID/2006/GB)

 Information services available to the public (including computerized services and search files contained in libraries remote from your Office and industrial design information posted by your Office on the World Wide Web).

-The Patent Office web site provides a wide range of information including the benefits of design registration, how to register a design, design law and legal decisions, guides to applicants, examination practice and frequently asked questions.
-All currently used forms are available in pdf format along with guidance on completion and applicable fee information.
+Our web site provides a wide range of information including the benefits of design registration, how to register a design, design law and legal decisions, guides to applicants, examination practice and frequently asked questions.
+All currently used forms are available in pdf and Word format along with guidance on completion and applicable fee information.

 Brochures and guides for applicants are available via the web site or through our Central Enquiry Unit which acts as a contact centre for all areas of Intellectual Property.
 The Enquiry Unit also offers general guidance about designs, with more specialised advice being available from the designs examination section.
 A search of registered designs is available on payment of a fee.
 A search by Proprietor or Locarno classification is available on our web site via the DRIMSweb system.